frenetic-lang/frenetic/guide/02-OxRepeater.md

   `mininet>`

-- From the Mininet prompt, you can run make your hosts ping each other:
+- From the Mininet prompt, you can make your hosts ping each other:

   ```
   mininet> h1 ping h2